uditgaurav/hce-api-template/README.md

 ```

 Replace the tunables (along with '<>') in the above query template to make it usable.
+Store the above command in a file say `monitor-api.sh` to be used in below mentioned sample script.

 #### A sample shell script to monitor Chaos Experiment